adamgreig/stm32ral/README.md

 To simplify using all the constants and registers, four macros are provided.
 For full details please check out
 [the documentation](https://docs.rs/stm32ral).

+In the definitions below:
+* `peripheral` is a path to a peripheral module, for example `stm32ral::gpio`,
+* `instance` is any expression that dereferences to `RegisterBlock`: an `Instance`, `&Instance`, `&RegisterBlock`, or `*const RegisterBlock`,
+* `INSTANCE` is the path to an instance module, for example `stm32ral::gpio::GPIOA`, but anything inside the `peripheral` module will be in scope, so you can simply specify `GPIOA`,
+* `REGISTER` is an ident and the name of any register in the peripheral, for example `MODER`, which must exist as a field in the `RegisterBlock`,
+* `value` can be a literal value or any named values from the register module.

 #### `write_reg!(peripheral, instance, REGISTER, value)`